Etweneboah/QuizAppProject/README.md

 Based on these tutorials it opened a way for me to add other functionality to my project, for example am able to create button
 OnClickLister to move to different activity and am able to use constrain layout.

+Please you can find my APK using this link   https://drive.google.com/open?id=1HbqovBt83zaOlGjPeP28Rnrkn3SAidna